Touched by an Angell

 So far, despite having located the life details of Gaylord, Theodore, and even Alessi for my Chronology, Bob Angell has eluded me.
 It's a reasonably common name in NYC; and so far, not enough information to say, "A-ha!
 Gotcha".
 So until he comes into focus with little bits of information from one source validating the others as we were able to do, for example, with Ed Lewis of Lewis Holsters in L.A, Mr. Angell remains a mystery for us.
 It'll happen if someone tries again at some point.

-This image is new to me and is from the article that exposes Angell as Gaylord's assistant; and it shows the styling and construction that we now think of as Seventrees and not Gaylord.
+This image below is new to me and is from the article that exposes Angell as Gaylord's assistant; and it shows the styling and construction that we now think of as Seventrees and not Gaylord.
 Note the rear fold and one-piece construction of the holster at left, and the configuration of the sewing on the holster at right.
-Paris wisely eschewed the pull-through system at right because it REALLY interferes with a safe grasp of the revolver and has no equivalent for an auto; the one at left I quite like.
+Even the 'sight channel' of Paris' best-known holsters has appeared, making these 'late' Gaylords -- by Angell:

-In the context of the times we want to realize that such men as wore these were unconcerned with scratches by the snaps on their pistol, or the sound as the pistols were being drawn, or even the challenges of holstering.
-By this time the pistols have gone bang and there is light and smoke and lead dispersed into the scene; who cares?
-Certainly not the likes of Bond.
+In the context of the times we want to realize that such men as wore these were unconcerned with scratches on their pistols from these snaps, or any sound as the pistols were being drawn, or even the challenges of holstering.
+By this time the pistols have gone bang and there is light and smoke and lead dispersed equitably into the scene; so who cares?
+Certainly not the likes of Bond, nor the dead.